mshockwave/portfolio/content/blog/llvm-machine-scheduler-2.md

 ##### Excess pressure
 How much does the new pressure goes overboard compare to the old pressure.
 While this sounds exactly like the pressure difference of an individual instruction we just talked about -- and in some cases, it is -- there is a catch here: excess pressure is "filtered" by a per-pressure set _threshold_ value.

-The idea is that if we care about every tiny bit of reigster pressure changes, we might lose the big picture because those are just noise.
+The idea is that if we care about every tiny bit of register pressure changes, we might lose the big picture because those are just noise.
 By setting a lower bound threshold, we now calculate the excess pressure with only the pressure values that go over that line:

 ```
 ExcessP = max(NewP, Threshold) - max(OldP, Threshold)